jianwu-github/tf-keras-cnn-on-k8s/README.md

-### Training TensorFlow CNN Model with Food-101 dataset on Kubernetes Cluster
+### Training TensorFlow/Keras CNN Model with image datasets like dogs-vs-cats and Food-101 on Kubernetes Cluster

 Setup TensorFlow/Keras and OpenCV for Python 3 dev environment on mac os: